If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 If you want to focus specifically on human science, you should choose McMaster Health Sciences.

-One of Admission Ally’s students was admitted to both programs and chose McMaster iSci.
+One of Youthfully’s students was admitted to both programs and chose McMaster iSci.
 This student recommends this program because you can specialize in a certain science in your second year.

 However, you cannot take as many electives in McMaster iSci as you can in McMaster Health Sciences because of your mandatory course load.